Sherali Khayrulloyev: Military service

 He joined the Soviet Army in 1970, and served as a brigade battalion accountancy director.
 He graduated from the Moscow Finance Institute in order in training for this role.
+While in the Soviet Internal Troops, he served in the village of Nizhnyaya Poyma in the Krasnoyarsk Territory and in the city of Kyzyl (capital of the Tuva Autonomous Soviet Socialist Republic).
+In 1974, while serving in Tuva, he had his first son.

 From 1977 to 1988, he worked in the Interior Ministry of the Tajik Soviet Socialist Republic.
-While in the Soviet Internal Troops, he served in the village of Nizhnyaya Poyma in the Krasnoyarsk Territory and in the city of Kyzyl (capital of the Tuva Autonomous Soviet Socialist Republic).
 He also served in the Department of Correctional Labor Institutions of the MVD.
 From 1988 to 1995, he served as Vice-Minister for Internal Affairs Tajikistan.

 During the Tajik Civil War that began in 1992, he remained loyal to the central government, organizing operations against rebel groups.

 Defence Minister

 Khayrulloyev became the minister of defense on 7 April 1995.
 It was previously expected that his predecessor, Colonel Shishlyannikov, would eventually be replaced by Colonel Ramazon Radjabov, rather than Khayrulloyev.
 He was reappointed by decree on 1 December 2006 after the 2006 Tajik presidential election.

 In 2010, during a dinner meeting with the departing Richard E. Hoagland, Khayrulloyev allegedly questioned NATO's attempts to bring Georgia into the alliance, saying that "Even the Warsaw Pact didn't subsume losers!" also saying that the United States "indulges the adolescent" referring to President Mikhail Saakashvili.
-He also added that "Without Abhkazia and South Ossetia, Georgia has no hope of existing."
+He also added that "Without Abkhazia and South Ossetia, Georgia has no hope of existing."
 He resigned in 2013 due to health issues.